psychemedia/storytelling-notes/yama-and-yami.md

 > 5 Even in the womb God Tvaṣṭar, Vivifier, shaping all forms, Creator, made us consorts.
 > None violates his holy ordinances: that we are his the heavens and earth acknowledge.
 >
 > *Yama replies. `To tempt them`: the meaning of víchyâ is uncertain.
 The S. P. Lexicon explains it by 'deceitfully.'
-'Falsely.'—Grassmann, 'What sayest thou, who punishest men with hell ?'—Wilson.*
+'Falsely.'—Grassmann, 'What sayest thou, who punishest men with hell?'—Wilson.*
 > 6 Who knows that earliest day whereof thou speakest?
 Who hath beheld it?
 Who can here declare it?
 > Great is the Law of Varuṇa and Mitra.
 What, wanton! wilt thou say to men to tempt them?
 >
-> *`Same couch` : see Benfey, `Vedica und Verwandtes`, pp. 39—42, for a different explanation of samâné yónau.*
+> *`Same couch`: see Benfey, `Vedica und Verwandtes`, pp. 39—42, for a different explanation of samâné yónau.*
 > 7 I, Yamî, am possessed by love of Yama, that I may rest on the same couch beside him.
 > I as a wife would yield me to my husband.
 Like car-wheels let us speed to meet each other.
 >